Vacuum packing: Thermoforming HFFS vacuum packaging machines

-In food storage
+Food storage

 Food safety

 In an oxygen-depleted environment, anaerobic bacteria can proliferate, potentially causing food-safety issues.
-Some pathogens of concern in vacuum packed foods are spore-forming non-proteolytic Clostridium botulinum, Yersenia enterocolitica, and Listeria monocytogenes.
+Some pathogens of concern in vacuum packed foods are spore-forming non-proteolytic Clostridium botulinum, Yersinia enterocolitica, and Listeria monocytogenes.
 Vacuum packing is often used in combination with other food processing techniques, such as retorting or refrigeration, to inhibit the growth of anaerobic organisms.

 Shelf life

 Depending on the product, atmosphere, temperature, and the barrier properties of the package, vacuum packaging extends the shelf life of many foods.
 The shelf life of meats can be extended by vacuum packaging, particularly when used with modified atmosphere packaging.

-High barrier shrink vacuum bags
+High barrier-chamber vacuum shrink bags

 The amount of shelf life enhanced by a vacuum bag is dependent on the structure in the material.
 A standard vacuum bag is composed of a PA/PE structure where PA is for puncture resistance and PE is for sealing.
 The high barrier category includes the usage of more layers focused on the prevention of oxygen permeability, and therefore shelf life protection.
 There are two materials used in high barrier structures, polyvinylidene chloride (PVDC) and ethylene vinyl alcohol (EVOH).
 Shelf life indication can be effectively measured by how many cubic centimeters of oxygen can permeate through 1 square meter of material over a 24-hour period.
 A standard PA/PE bag allows on average 100 cubic centimeters, PVDC allows on average over 10, and EVOH on average 1 cubic centimeter.
 Multi-layer structures allow the ability to use strong oxygen-barrier materials for enhanced shelf life protection.
-The PremiumPack structure is a good example of EVOH based high barrier shrink material.